adlnet-archive/HPIT-python-client/README.md

 ```

 In the inner loop of the start method a few things happen.
 The plugin asks the HPIT router server if any messages
 that it wants to listen to are queued to be sent to the plugin.
-Then if it recieves new messages it dispatches them
+Then if it receives new messages it dispatches them
 to the assigned callbacks that were specified in your calls to `self.subscribe`

 Plugins can also send responses back to the original sender of messages.
 To do so the plugin needs to call the